Child Custody, Care and Control & Access: Singapore Guide

 - The child’s needs

 - The non-custodial parent’s previous contact with the child

 - The history of the relationship between the non-custodial parent and the child

-Ultimately, the Court will look to the welfare and best interests of the child in determining the amount of access time to be given.
+Ultimately, the court will look to the welfare and best interests of the child in determining the amount of access time to be given.
 Examples of access periods include weekday access, weekend access, school holiday access and public holiday access.

 After access orders are handed down, some parents face the issue of being denied access to the child.
 However, the current state of the law in Singapore does not adequately address such an issue.
-If you face this difficulty, you may want to approach one of our divorce lawyers for help.

 - What are the Legal Grounds for Getting a Divorce?